 Research suggests that the most effective deterrents to troublesome behaviour are:

 - Getting detention

 - Getting an unfavourable report sent home

-These are considered to be the most effective because they have consequences, in particular because they affect the disruptive student’s activities.
-Getting a detention means missing a lunch break or having to stay back after school, which may force students to miss out on spending time with their friends or attending after school activities.
+These are considered to be the most effective because they have consequences, which affect the disruptive student’s activities.
+Getting a detention means missing a lunch break or having to stay back after school, which may force students to miss out on spending time with their friends or attending after-school activities.

 Sending a bad report to the student’s home can also be effective when they act out.
-This may be because their parents are likely to disapprove and may lead to further punishment at home, such as being grounded or taking away video game privileges.
+This may be because their parents are likely to disapprove and may lead to further consequences at home, such as being grounded or losing video game privileges.

 Having faced negative consequences, these strategies may encourage students to think twice before causing trouble in the classroom again.

 More than 50% of students at each year level favoured free time and a positive letter being sent home as incentives.
 Students also improved their behaviour when they received a good mark and a positive academic report was sent to their parents.
 If students know that they will be rewarded for their good behaviour in these ways, then they are likely to engage in less troublesome behaviour.

 Students want to feel important and valued for their efforts.
 Research suggests that celebrating the positives can improve behaviour and compliance in the classroom.
 Private praise and reprimands are seen as effective means for increasing appropriate behaviour.
 In fact, they are seen as more effective than when praise or reprimands are made publicly.
 When teachers give genuine praise that is specific to the student and is well-deserved, it encourages them to continue learning and behaving well.
 It can also enhance their sense of belonging in the classroom and lead to more confident and motivated learners.